aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 the CC tries to resolve the deadlock.

 -  The CC will use consensus seeking.
--  If no consensus can be found within twenty working days excluding weekends since the beginning of the stage-1 "reasonable time for consideration" period, the decision is made through a simple majority vote (with tie breaking) among the CC members.
+-  If no consensus can be found within 21 days since the beginning of the
+-  stage-1 "reasonable time for consideration" period, the decision is made through a simple majority vote (with tie breaking) among the CC members.
--  Any proposal reaching stage 3 must be supported by an :ref:`steps`, which has been made public at least 5 days, excluding weekends, before the vote.
+-  Any proposal reaching stage 3 must be supported by an :ref:`steps`, which has been made public at least 7 days, before the vote.

 .. _steps: